 With the esteemed Windows 7 going off life support in 2020, many users will be looking to switch to Windows 10.
 True, nothing is stopping anyone from remaining on an unsupported version of Windows – a choice Microsoft openly acknowledges and one that many Windows XP users have made in the past – but there are many reasons why that would be an unwise decision.

-Clearly, that’s a topic for another day.
-Rather, we’re here to hopefully help any of those looking to migrate to Windows 10 in the immediate future.
+But that’s a topic for another day.
+Instead, we’re here to hopefully help any of those looking to migrate to Windows 10 in the immediate future.
 Windows 10, just like its predecessors, comes in multiple versions.
 However, there are only two editions that home users need to worry about: Windows 10 Home and Windows 10 Pro.

 To many, the finer distinctions between the two may not be readily apparent.
 So, whether you’re a power user, a PC gamer, or just a casual user, we’ll explain the differences between the Home and Pro versions of Windows 10 and where those differences matter.

 Before we get to the Home and Pro designations, we should consider the CPU architecture.
 Both 32-bit and 64-bit versions of Windows 10 are available, and which one you should use depends on your CPU.
 The 32-bit version of Windows 10 is there for older processors, while the 64-bit version is the default one intended for modern hardware.

-Unless your CPU is over 10 years old, chances are it’s a 64-bit model.
+Unless your CPU is over ten years old, chances are it’s a 64-bit model.
 In any case, checking this is rather easy:

 - Right-click on My Computer/This PC on your desktop or in File Explorer and select Properties.